Sivapriya27/Sivapriya-Gopi-Portfolio/README.md

 This portfolio is built with React and highlights my professional journey, skills, and projects.
 It is fully responsive, easy to customize, and designed to showcase work in a clean, professional manner.

-View the portfolio live here: "https://sivapriya27.github.io/Sivapriya-Gopi-Portfolio/" For the best experience on mobile, switch to light mode; on desktop, it’s fully optimized."
+View the portfolio live here: "https://sivapriya27.github.io/Sivapriya-Gopi-Portfolio/"

+(For the best experience on mobile, switch to light mode; on desktop, it’s fully optimized.)

 ---